davidbp/PyDay_2024_BCN/1_solving_the_problem/README.md

 ## The algorithms

-We have a time limit for today's session, so we are going to limit ourselves to a pair of algorighms.
+We have a time limit for today's session, so we are going to limit ourselves to a pair of algorithms.

 # Action plan